-Potato stew, cooked with bay leaf and sour cream, is one of the iconic food of Hungarian cuisine.
+Potato stew, cooked with bay leaf and sour cream, is one of the iconic foods of Hungarian cuisine.

-It’s an easy-to-make and cheap, yet very tasty vegetable stew.
-Sour cream and a good load of bay leaves (ground and whole) give it a characteristic flavor, while paprika, and a touch of tomato purée and green peppers make it unmistakably Hungarian.
+Potato soup is an easy-to-make and cheap, yet very tasty vegetable stew.
+Sour cream and a good load of bay leaves (both ground and whole) give it a characteristic flavor, while paprika, and a touch of tomato purée and green peppers make it unmistakably Hungarian.

 Potato stew is a vegetarian dish by itself, but it’s often eaten with some kind of meat (esp. meatballs, frankfurters) as a simple main dish.